 2. Prepare your teeth for veneers

 The next step is to prepare the teeth.
 In order to bond the veneer properly, the tooth is trimmed by removing half a millimeter of a thickness (this is done under local anesthesia so that you don’t feel anything).

 Then, impressions of your teeth are taken and sent to the dental laboratory that will make the veneers in a few days (2 to 5 depending on the number).
 In the meantime, you will wear temporary veneers to protect your teeth, but also for aesthetic reasons.

 3. The installation of the dental veneers

-The permanent veneers are placed as soon as the permanent veneers are ready.
-The dentist checks their color and shape, removes the temporary veneers and then seals the final veneers with an extremely durable dental cement.
+The permanent veneers are placed as soon as they are ready.
+The dentist checks their color and shape, removes the temporary veneers, and then seals the final veneers with an extremely durable dental cement.

 The veneers look completely natural and are resistant to food stains.
 They can last for many years and only need to be replaced after 15 years or more.
 They are not prone to decay, but the coated tooth is.

 In which cases should I avoid dental veneers?

 In certain cases, we advise against dental veneers, notably